ItsDrike/itsdrike.com/content/posts/software-licenses.md

 be kept private for example just to a company that's using that software internally.
 However keeping it private is quite difficult as by being copy-left, the source code and the license will have to be shipped with the executable, even internally.
 This means that any employee could just take a look at that source code and decide to publish it as the license allows them to do that.
-Though there are some licenses which actually prohibit even something like this, but because of that, these licenses can end up being really hard to follow.
+Another way to keep a copy-left licensed code private would be to just use it personally, because the code is available to you when you made the executable, you're following the license and yet you've just made a private copy-left licensed code, though that's only the case as long as you don't distribute it, or if you do, as long as that person doesn't decide to release it publicly, as the license shipped with that software allows them to do that.
+Although there are actually some licenses which prohibit even something like this, those requirements make these licenses really hard to follow so there aren't that many people actually using them.

 There can be many little caveats to these licenses and you should always make sure you understand what that license is allowing/denying before you decide to use them.

-The most popular copy-left license is the GNU General Public License version 3 (GPL v3), but also the version 2.
+The most popular copy-left license is the GNU General Public License version 3 (GPL v3), but version 2 is also still quite popular.
 Another a bit less commonly used is the Mozilla Public License (MPL).

 ### Permissive licenses

 Similarly to copy-left licenses, this type of licenses allows usage of the original code in almost any way (derivatives, using small chunks, using code as library, ...), however unlike licenses in the copy-left category, permissive licenses do allow almost any form of sublicensing.
-While there can be some licenses which are still considered permissive even though they forbid sublicensing to certain kind of licenses, this is pretty rare and can only go so far.
-Licenses that do this may be considered permissive, but they're usually refused to be accepted as "free software licenses" because of these restrictions which may limit the freedom of others to truly use and do whatever they may want to with that software.

 This said, even though sublicensing may be allowed, it doesn't mean there aren't any conditions which may need to be met before the code can be sublicensed.
 Most notably the requirement to mention the original copyright holder(s) and